 This method allows you to easily append a nicely formatted recipe to an existing note or to the daily note.

-export a recipe Markdown file to the Obsidian vault (recommended)t
+export a recipe Markdown file to the Obsidian vault

 This method allows you to easily export a recipe into Obsidian as a standalone note.